Gastroenterology Center offers diagnosis and advance treatments for liver and digestive tract diseases including:

 The New Patient Registration Forms, that can be downloaded from the link below, are provided for your convenience and will save you a lot of time at your first visit.

-Please print these forms, complete them, and bring them with you.
+Please print these forms, complete, and bring with you.

 - To schedule a visit, please call our office at 817-551-6161.

-- To verify insurance coverage, please contact your insurance company prior to your visit.
+- To verify insurance coverage and benefits, please contact your insurance company prior to your visit.

-- If required by your insurance policy, please also obtain a referral from your primary physician before your first visit.
+- If required by your insurance policy, please also obtain a referral from your Primary Care Physician (PCP) before your first visit.